Welcome to today's edition of the Rush 24-7 podcast.

 You heard burning bodies is what?

-Disfigurement, and that it could be that's what I mean.
+Disfigurement, and that it could be.

-We're being people are going to real great lengths here to try to get us to believe what we already disbelieve what we already know.
+People are going to real great lengths here to try to get us to believe what we already disbelieve what we already know.

 This new king that's got dementia has been beheading people like mad.

-In fact, one guy, remember this one guy was not beheaded.
+In fact, one guy, remember this?

-He was in such bad shape he couldn't withstand anymore.
+He was in such bad shape, he couldn't withstand anymore.

-Anyway, uh oops.
+Anyway, oops.

 The official broadcast clock tells me I have to take a break.